GulshanKumar4/merge_bot/README.md

 Merge-bot offers the simplest of workflows: when a merge-request is ready, just assign it to its user, and let her do all the rebase-wait-retry for you.
 If anything goes wrong (merge conflicts, tests that fail, etc.) she'll leave a message on the merge-request, so you'll get notified.
-Marge-bot can handle an adversarial environment where some developers prefer to merge their own changes, so the barrier for adoption is really low.
+Merge-bot can handle an adversarial environment where some developers prefer to merge their own changes, so the barrier for adoption is really low.